Cobalt bomb: Nuclear fallout

-Example of radiation levels vs. time
+Radiation levels and time

 For the type of radiation given by a cobalt bomb, the dosage measured in sievert (Sv) and gray (Gy) can be treated as equivalent.
 This is because the relevant harmful radiation from cobalt-60 is gamma rays.
 When converting between sievert and gray for gamma rays, the radiation type weighting factor will be 1, and the radiation will be a highly penetrating radiation spread evenly over the body so the tissue type weighting factor will also be 1.

 Assume a cobalt bomb deposits intense fallout causing a dose rate of 10 Sv per hour.
 At this dose rate, any unsheltered person exposed to the fallout would receive a lethal dose in about 30 minutes (assuming a median lethal dose of 5 Sv).
 People in well-built shelters would be safe due to radiation shielding.